Spratly Islands - South China Sea

 About The Spratly Islands

-The Spratly Islands are some 800 km east of Ho Chi Minh City, 560 km north of Brunei, 900km south-west of Manila, and an even greater 1,300 km south of Hong Kong.
+The Spratly Islands are located some 800 km east of Ho Chi Minh City, 560 km north of Brunei, 900km south-west of Manila, and an even greater 1,300 km south of Hong Kong.

 Disputed Islands